 Note the dynamic keyword insertion, which is highlighted.
 Three things to note:

-Dynamic keyword insertion is important to your ad campaigns because it can be a valuable asset, and because it can get you into trouble!
+Dynamic keyword insertion can be a valuable asset, but be warned: it can also get you into trouble!
 This option has the capacity to greatly increase click-through rate, if used properly.
 It can also get you sued, if used irresponsibly.